Quintoneee/osticket-prereqs/README.md

 - Log into Remote Desktop and unzip osTicket-Installation-Files.zip
 - Install/enable IIS and other files within osTicket-Installation-Files.zip
 - Install osTicket file, then enable certain extensions on the ticketing system
-- Assign permissions and setup HeidiSQL(finish setting up osTicket)
+- Assign permissions and finish setting up osTicket

 <h2>Installation Steps</h2>